|

-ago, we visited a Hmong hill tribe village just outside of Chiang Khong in Northern Thailand on the Mekong River bordering Laos.
+ago, we visited a hill tribe village just outside of Chiang Khong in Northern Thailand on the Mekong River bordering Laos.

 We marked the location on our GPS and